jamesrwilliams/personal-site/src/posts/2021/2020-10-28-building-an-interactive-component-editor-in-react.md

 The major challenge with these "banners" is internationalization.
 We are often asked to produce banners in +18 languages and then have that multiplied per variation if we're running an experiment.

-- CLI started by setting up JSON files of translations (terrible to use so we abanadonded that)
+- CLI started by setting up JSON files of translations which was terrible to use.
+We abandoned that quickly, replacing it with a feature that uses CSV files instead of JSON.
 - Next version of the CLI we moved to ingesting CSV files, much easier to transpile from the original translation files we were provided.
 This still required creating a new CSV file, downloading it, and running the CLI to generate a new banner.

 The idea from this project came from finding a way to have an "interactive" translation tool where you can change the translation tokens for a banner on the fly without needing to run any build process.